Developed in partnership with the Royal Foundation

 Despite this, historically, the conversation around this impact has been quiet.
 MYA RAISE Team conducted a training needs analysis across the early year’s sector in Liverpool, and the following areas were highlighted as areas of interest for further training.
 ROAR Early Years looks at attachment, parental mental health and the impact of judgement, social and emotional development, developmental trauma, and brain development.

-We know that small change has a big impact in creating longer-lasting positive futures for our infants.
-Our ROAR Early Years course explores all of these things with professionals to support parents and carers, and ultimately our infants.
+We know that small changes can have a big impact on creating longer-lasting positive futures for our infants.
+Our ROAR Early Years course explores these things with professionals to support parents and carers and, ultimately, our infants.

 LOVED the course anything else comes up for professionals please count me in!
 It has given me lots of ideas.